stephengaito/documentArchive/design/sprints/Readme.md

 feature titles to be tackled in that sprint, together with some overview of the difficulty or risks anticipated or observed.

-Since we are using Behaviour Driven Development using Cucumber/RSpec, each story is developed into one or more Cucumber features (located in the features directory).
-Each sprint file records the Cucumber features worked on during that sprint.
+Since we are using Behaviour Driven Development using RSpec, each story is developed into one or more RSpec specifications of the "features" (located in the design/features directory) representing the external model's behaviour .
+Each sprint file records the features worked on during that sprint.

-While working on a given Cucumber feature we will need to write a number of RSpec specifications (located in the specs directory).
-Each sprint file will also record the RSpec specifications worked on during that sprint.
+While working on a given feature we will need to write a number of RSpec specifications for the behaviour of various parts of the implementation.
+These implementation level RSpec specifications will be located in an appropriate subdirectory of the design directory.
+Each sprint file will also record the implementation level RSpec specifications worked on during that sprint.